Lemons, Lavender, & Laundry

 28 Jun

 If you use drawer organizers anywhere in your home, you may notice that every time you open or close the drawer everything shifts.
-Things you need slide to the back of the drawer, making them harder to access.
-And sometimes the bins tip up making it difficult to even open the drawer.
+Things slide to the back of the drawer, making them harder to access… and sometimes the bins tip, making it difficult to even open the drawer.
 It’s annoying!
 I recently found out how to keep drawer organizers from sliding, and it’s the easiest solution ever.

 How to Keep Organizers from Sliding in Drawers